 Other oils can be used to combat issues that come with having animals, like using a Purification oil for dog’s areas to reduce odors, but not necessarily to use on the animal itself.

 Some oils that can be safe, like lemon essential oil, can also be harmful to dogs when not used correctly.
 Just like citrus oils are photosensitizing to humans, using lemon oil for dogs can cause burns, redness, and other sensitization when exposed to the sun.

 You may also hear a lot of people using clove oil for dogs.
-In her book, Holistic Aromatherapy for Animals, Kristen Leigh Bell points out that the phenylpropane eugenol in clove (Syzygium aromaticum) can burn skin.
+In her book, Holistic Aromatherapy for Animals (Amazon), Kristen Leigh Bell points out that the phenylpropane eugenol in clove (Syzygium aromaticum) can burn skin.

 So it would be wise for people to not use on their dog at home.